Some, not all, considerations from my time working FULL TIME in a gym for the last 10+ years:

 - You can probably work harder in some or all areas of your life.
 There is likely a little more you can give in terms of effort, focus, attention, then a little more, then more… Build up that threshold by challenging yourself.
 Let someone else evaluate your effort.
 Use logic, metrics and reflection to evaluate your effort.

-- Do shit that scares you.
+- Do stuff that scares you.
 Daily, or at last often.
 Ahhhhhhhhhhhhh.
 It’s good for your soul.

 - Worry less about what hard work looks like (spoiler alert: it looks ugly).
 It also looks like a success in on the horizon, and that looks beautiful.